2018 For More Updated Feed about History events, Follow

 The Department of History Faculty congratulates Dr. Decker on the publication of this important new study.

 Dr. Young Publishes New Studies of World War II, U.S. PresidencyDr.
 Nancy Beck Young recently published Why We Fight: Congress and the Politics of World War II with the University Press of Kansas.
 This book examines how moderates in Congress sided with liberals to make economic reforms from the New Deal permanent but worked with conservatives to thwart efforts for social justice reform during the World War II years.
-Young also reveals just how important moderates are to successful governance.
-The book shifts focus from a presidency-centered narrative of political history to a Congress-centered one, revising the literature of American political development at midcentury.
+Young also reveals just how important moderates are

 The Department of History Faculty congratulates Dr. Young on the publication of these important new works.